A-Z of Student Services

 WestConnduit is WCSU’s campus portal.
 It brings together campus announcements, upcoming events, social media and access to essential resources like Blackboard Learn (course management system) and Banner Web (see your grades, course schedules, financial aid information, register for classes and make payments).

 Deanna Schaab, Director

 The WESTCONNect Office issues identification cards and security access codes and keys.
-In order to obtain your WESTCONNect Card, please bring a photo ID and your current class schedule.
-Your card will be used for security access and may also be used as a debit card for purchases on and off campus, as well as a discount card for purchases at local and national merchants.
-The card will also be programmed with a meal plan, if purchased, an allotment of printing credits, and will allow use of the fitness facilities.
-There is a $15 charge for replacement cards, damaged, lost or stolen.
+In order to obtain your WESTCONNect Card, please bring a photo ID and your current class schedule to the office.
+Your card will be used for security access and may also be used as a debit card for purchases on and off campus.
+The card will be programmed with an allotment of printing credits and will allow use of the fitness facilities.
+If purchased, the card will also be programmed with a meal plan and work as a discount card for purchases at local and national merchants.
+There is a $15 charge for replacement cards: damaged, lost, or stolen.
 Please check the website for all card use terms and conditions and information on extended office hours offered at the beginning of the fall and spring semesters.

 Westside Nature Preserve

 The Westside Nature Preserve (WNP) is a 33-acre parcel of Eastern deciduous woodland/wetland found on the Westside campus.
 The entrance to the preserve can be found by walking to the right of the guardrail on the right side of University Boulevard, as you walk North, just follow the white signs.
-Students are welcome to explore the beauty of the preserve on their own or call 203-837-8794 to schedule a tour.
-Tours of the Westside Nature Preserve are available by request.
+Students are welcome to explore the beauty of the preserve.
+Tours of the Westside Nature Preserve are available by request (firstname.lastname@example.org).

 Rayna Havelock, Campus Advocate